ARE YOU HITTING A ROADBLOCK IN LOSING WEIGHT?

 Ultimately, the patient’s weight will plateau, and a decision will need to be made to stop the medication or stay on a lower dose for maintenance.
 Others may decide to create a calorie-restricted diet to maintain their new weight.

-Benefits of GLP-1 injections
+Potential Benefits of GLP-1 Injections

 Risk of Tirzepatide and Semaglutide